neilsf/XC-BASIC/README.md

 # Language reference

 ## General syntax
+A **XC-BASIC** program is an ASCII text that is parsed line by line.
+Each line may have zero or more statements.
+If there are more than one statements in a line, they must be separated by a colon (`:`).

-A **XC-BASIC** program consists of lines, allowing only one statement per line.
-A line may be prepended by a label or the label can be written in a separate line.
-For example:
+ A line may be prepended by a label.
+Labels are appended with a colon (`:`).
+An example program:

 	rem ** fibonacci series **
-	let max = 32767
+	max = 32767
-	let t1 = 0
-	let t2 = 1
+	t1 = 0 : t2 = 1
 	print "fibonacci series:"
 	loop:
 		print t1, " "
-		let nx = t1 + t2
+		nx = t1 + t2
-		let t1 = t2
-		let t2 = nx
+		t1 = t2 : t2 = nx
 		if nx < max then goto loop
 	end

-Though only one statement is allowed in one line, line breaks are ignored if the last character of a line is a tilde (`~`) character.
+Line breaks are ignored if the last character of a line is a tilde (`~`) character.
 This can be useful in a `DATA` statement with a long list, for example:

     data my_long_data[] = 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, ~
                           11, 12, 13, 14, 15